 \subsubsection{Robust FL Aggregation}

-During the aggregation process, the server could discard malicious updates~\cite{Zhang2021, xie2021crfl, zhao2021federatedreverse, wan2021robust, zhang2021safelearning, fu2019attack, liu2021privacy} or remove the poisoning effect~\cite{sun2021fl}.
+The server could discard malicious updates~\cite{Zhang2021, xie2021crfl, zhao2021federatedreverse, wan2021robust, zhang2021safelearning, fu2019attack, liu2021privacy} or remove the poisoning effect~\cite{sun2021fl}.
 As previously mentioned, FedAvg is the baseline aggregation algorithm.
 Still, the server could use a robust aggregator instead.
 For instance, the authors in~\cite{blanchard2017machine} described Krum.
 For each client's update, the server calculated the sum of the Euclidean distance towards the other models.
 Then, the server selected the model with a lower distance, i.e., the most similar.
-Therefore, for networks where over 50\% is not an adversary, the chosen model was benign.
-Krum notably reduced the adversarial accuracy but was not as effective in non-I.I.D. settings.
+Therefore, the chosen model was benign for networks over 50\% is not an adversary.
+Krum notably reduced the adversarial accuracy but was not as effective in non-IID settings.
 The same authors presented a variation of Krum, named multi-Krum~\cite{blanchard2017machine}, which smartly altered between Krum and averaging for improving performance while providing resilience.

-In~\cite{ozdayi2020defending}, the robust algorithm adjusted the learning rate per round and dimension to maximize the loss on adversarial updates instead of minimizing it.
+In~\cite{ozdayi2020defending}, they set the robust algorithm to adjust the learning rate per round and dimension to maximize the loss on adversarial updates instead of minimizing it.
 The authors in~\cite{shejwalkar2021manipulating} designed a divide-and-conquer dimensionally reduction defense.
 After reducing the dimensions, the search spectrum was smaller and thus more efficient, then the authors applied single value decomposition for detecting outliners.
 Another novel approach named Baffle was presented by~\cite{andreina2020baffle}.
 They designed an algorithm where the clients send the updates to some chosen clients evaluating the updates against their local dataset and sharing the results back to the aggregator.
 After benchmarking, the aggregator could detect inconsistencies in clients.